 New Jersey has rules requiring public notification when certain sex offenders reside in a community.
 Dubbed Megan’s Law, it requires people convicted of sexual crimes to register for at least 15 years following sentencing.

-The registry, which is available to the public on the internet, includes a picture, name, and address of the offender.
-This registry also includes physical descriptions, information about vehicles, and details about their crimes and methods.
+The registry, which is available to the public on the Internet, includes the offender’s picture, name, and address.
+It also includes physical descriptions, information about vehicles, and details about their crimes and methods.

 All sex offenders who pose a high risk of committing similar crimes are included on the registry, as are some who pose a moderate risk.
 Those with a low risk of reoffense are not listed on the registry.